constantin-b/vimeotheque/readme.txt

 12. Vimeotheque create status report

 == Changelog ==
+= 2.0.19 =
+- Solved a bug in playlist theme "Default" that prevented clicking on the read more link when showing the excerpts into the playlist.

 = 2.0.18 =
 - Solved a bug that issued error "Call to a member function get_page() on null" when Jetpack installed.